-After inheriting a program that went 27-36 in the two seasons prior to his arrival, Kruger has coached the Sooners to a 35-28 record over the last two years, including a 20-12 mark and NCAA Tournament appearance in 2012-13.
-It was OU's first postseason showing since it advanced to the NCAA Elite Eight in 2009.
+After inheriting a program that went 27-36 (.429) in the two seasons prior to his arrival, Kruger has coached the Sooners to an 82-49 (.614) record in his four years in Norman.
+Over the last three campaigns, OU has posted a 67-33 (.670) mark and advanced to the NCAA Tournament each season, including a trip to the Sweet 16 in 2014-15.
+The Sooners had not been to the postseason since 2009 when they advanced to the NCAA Elite Eight.

 Despite his relative newcomer status in the state, Kruger, who was named the Sooners' 14th head coach on April 1, 2011, arrived in Norman already armed with first-hand awareness of OU's rich basketball history from an opponents' perspective.
 As both a player and coach at conference foe Kansas State, Kruger had many battles against the tradition-laden Sooners.